seantsao00/Hallucination/README.md

 Though the bear still doesn't fully understand the hallucinations, they realize that their journey isn't about returning the fairy to what they were before.
 It's about finding a way to move forward, together, and accepting the fairy as they are now.
 The bear understands that love and connection aren't about fixing others; it's about being there, offering support, and embracing one another in all their complexities.

 By the end of the journey, the bear reaches a place of true acceptance.
 The bear may never fully understand what the fairy sees, but the bear has learned the most important lesson:
-> We can’t truly know what others are thinking, and we might not even be able to understand a little bit how they feel.
+> We can't truly know what others are feeling, and we might not even be able to understand a little bit how they feel.
+>
 > But still, through compassion, patience, and love, we can gradually accept each other and find a way to connect.